 Gout Prevention for Frisco Patients

-Gout is a condition that can be aggravated by lifestyle choices such as the types of food you eat and beverages you drink.
-Food and drink high in uric acid can raise your levels and create crystals that cause pressure, stiffness and pain in your joints.
+Gout is a condition that can be aggravated by lifestyle choices such as the types of food you eat and the beverages you drink.
+Food and drink high in uric acid can raise your levels and create crystals that cause pressure, stiffness, and pain in your joints.

 Reduce Red Meat